A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Results and Discussion

-There is a statistical significance in the age and gender of correctly and incorrectly classified patients, even when voice alone is used as the system input.
-This suggests that there are audio features that may be indicative of a patient's age and gender even when this information is not explicitly entered into the classifier.
-It is well known that the voices of males and females vary in pitch, although there can be a significant overlap \citep{latinus_discriminating_2012}.
-There is also an expected difference in voice as people age, with a change in pitch and the variation in pitch and amplitude \citep{rojas_how_2020}.
-These differences may cause some differences in classifier performance based on a patient's sex or age without the information being specifically input into the system.
+There is a statistical significance in the age and sex of correctly and incorrectly classified patients, even when the demographic data is not being used as input to the model.
+This suggests that there are audio features that may be indicative of a patient's age and sex even when this information is not explicitly entered into the classifier.
+It is well known that the voices of males and females vary in pitch, although there can be significant overlap \cite{latinusDiscriminatingMaleFemale2012}.
+There is also an expected difference in voice as people age, with a change in pitch and the variation in pitch and amplitude \cite{rojasHowDoesOur2020}.
+These differences in voice may cause unfair classifier performance based on a patient's sex or age without this data being directly input into the system.

-Graphs showing the difference in correctly and incorrectly classified male and female patients, as well as the age distribution of correctly and incorrectly classified patients, can be found in the GitHub repository and the appendix.
+For the problem of classifying benign and malignant patients, fairness is an issue.
+Creating fair classifiers is difficult especially due to the known lack of female laryngeal cancer patients \cite{cancerresearchukRisksCausesLaryngeal2021}.
+This demographic disparity means that creating classifiers that are able to accurately classify female patients is especially difficult.
+The average age of laryngeal cancer patients is also high meaning that young patients are also likely to be under classified as having malignant pathologies.
+There is significant work to be done to develop classifiers that are fairer.